RelationRx/pyrelational/docs/source/notes/quick_start.rst

 We first create a pytorch dataset for it.
 In order to use this dataset within the DataManager, we need to be aware of a few points:

 * The dataset must contain an attribute which stores the labels.
-The name of the this attribute can then be passed to the `label_attr` input of the DataManager.
+The name of this attribute can then be passed to the `label_attr` input of the DataManager.
   By default this is specified as "y".
 Some datasets, such as :py:class:`torch.utils.data.TensorDataset` from pytorch, do not have this property and so these are not currently supported.
 * The dataset :py:meth:`__getitem__` method must return a tuple of tensors.
-Most strategies and model managers within the package also assume that the features are contained within a single tensor, which is the first item that is returned in the tuple
+Most strategies and model managers within the package also assume that the features are contained within a single tensor, which is the first item that is returned in the tuple.

 .. code-block:: python